 Despite his comments of accusation / blame, I felt for him, knowing he would be in pain for the rest of the day and unable to sleep tonight.
 If I were in his shoes, I would be annoyed too.

-We had a lot in common: but it was quite confronting to see someone in serious pain without the one thing that helped them.
-I *really* know what this is like – so offered some practical help, however I knew this was *not* about me trying to help someone in the physical…
+But it was quite confronting to see someone in serious pain without the one thing that helped them cope.
+I *really* know what this is like – so offered some practical help.
+I knew this was *not* about me trying to help someone in the physical though…

 I shared parts of my pain journey and how it was a huge factor in the decision to end my life.
 I shared how Jesus had used my pain to get to a point where I would be willing to ‘taste and see’ if He was real.

-He wasn’t quite there – but after another 5 or 10 minutes talking, I could see his willingness was growing so offered one of the Bibles we have available that are easy to understand.
+After another 5 or 10 minutes, I could see his willingness was growing so offered one of the Bibles we have available that are easy to understand.
 But, as receptive as he now was, I was still trying to fight away that niggling thought:

 “I should ‘pray for this guy’

-There were distractions and every reason under the sun why it would be weird to pray for someone publicly…and just then my son arrived to pick up a box of mandarins (that someone had graciously dropped at our gate).
-This was it – I couldn’t pray now, my son is here now right?
+There were distractions galore and every reason under the sun kept flooding my mind as to why it would be weird to pray for someone publicly.
+Just then my son arrived to pick up a box of mandarins (that someone had graciously dropped at our gate).
+Perfect excuse!
+I couldn’t pray now, my son is here now right?

 Wrong.

-My son didn’t interrupt or even come through the gate to get the mandarins: he hovered only for long enough to work out what was happening & left as abruptly as he had arrived.
-Now, with no excuses left I asked if he would find it weird if I prayed for him.
+My son didn’t interrupt or even come through the gate to get the mandarins: he quickly figured what was happening & left as abruptly as he had arrived.
+Now, with no excuses left, I asked if this man would find it weird if I prayed for him.

 I prayed specifically for ‘Yergen’ (not his real name), that tension would release and asked for God’s peace, love and joy to hit Him among other things.
 When I stopped & opened my eyes his whole demeanour had changed: